 Size

-• Males: Blue dolphin cichlid males can reach a size of approximately 8 to 10 inches (20 to 25 centimeters) in length.
-Some exceptional individuals may even grow slightly larger.
+- Males: can grow to about 8 to 10 inches (20 to 25 centimeters) in length.
+Exceptional individuals may reach slightly larger sizes, showcasing their robust and prominent features.

-• Females: Females of the species are generally smaller than males.
-They typically reach a size slightly smaller than the males, averaging around 6 to 8 inches (15 to 20 centimeters) in length.
+- Females: are generally smaller than males, averaging around 6 to 8 inches (15 to 20 centimeters) in length.
+While still sizable, they tend to have a more streamlined appearance compared to their larger male counterparts.

 Growth rate